 Support sea turtle conservation worldwide by adopting a sea turtle today.

-You can support Oceanic Society’s global sea turtle conservation programs by adopting a sea turtle species today.
+You can support Oceanic Society’s global sea turtle conservation programs by adopting a sea turtle species or naming a leatherback sea turtle today.
 Oceanic Society supports local sea turtle conservation programs worldwide, including efforts to protect nesting beaches, address plastic pollution, improve fishery management, support sustainable livelihoods, and much more.

-Your symbolic sea turtle adoption with Oceanic Society not only makes a great gift, it also provides direct support to our sea turtle conservation programs.
+Your symbolic sea turtle adoption or sea turtle naming with Oceanic Society not only makes a great gift, but it also provides support to our sea turtle conservation programs.
 Oceanic Society is a U.S. 501(c)(3) non-profit organization (EIN: 94-3105570), and your symbolic animal adoptions are tax-deductible.

-Adopt a sea turtle today by choosing from the options below!
+Adopt or name a sea turtle today by choosing from the options below!

 Adopt a Sea Turtle